Matty9191/dns-domain-expiration-checker/README.md

 </pre>
 6. Automate this process.

 Now if you are feeling frisky you can install the Python whois module from your favorite remote repository (available through apt, yum and pip) and skip steps 1 - 3.
 If you get a "Unknown date format" message when you run it you will need to install the newer Python whois module.
-This contains several fixes to the DATA_FORMAT array in the adjust.py file.
+This contains several enhancements to the DATA_FORMAT array in the adjust.py file.